Shicheng-Guo/BIS180L_web/_posts/2018-04-05-1-Sequence_Alignment.md

 Note that the files do not have `.gz` extensions because they have been uncompressed.
 Furthermore, the A.thaliana chromosomes have all been merged into a single file.
-Place the uncompressed files in the Sequences/Genome and Sequences/Proteome directories and then create aliases from the species directories to these files.
+Use the appropriate commands to achieve this and place the uncompressed files in the Sequences/Genome and Sequences/Proteome directories.
+Next create aliases from the species directories to these files.
 You should not need to duplicate sequences.
 That is, `Sequences/Genome/A.thaliana.fa` should contain the real file and `Species/A.thaliana/genome.fa` should be an alias to that file so that you do not need to duplicate the data unnecessarily.
 Lastly, the